How to Plan an Amazing Alaska Aurora Trip This Winter

 Northern Lights Tours in Anchorage

 Like Fairbanks, there are a number of aurora tours to choose from in Anchorage; there’s a solid list on the official Visit Anchorage website.
-Having grown up there, I didn’t ever do any of them – I just went to some of my favorite spots or stood in my driveway. ?
-On this most recent trip, I did do one tour:
+Having grown up there, I didn’t ever do any of them – I just went to some of my favorite spots or stood in my driveway.
+On my Alaska winter trip in 2020, I did do one tour:

 Alaska Photo Treks